 A delinquent tax incurs a penalty of ten percent of the amount of the tax on the day such tax become delinquent (normally February 1).
-A delinquent tax accrues interest at a rate of one percent for each month or portion of a month the tax remains unpaid.
-Each April 1, all current year's delinquent ad valorem taxes incur an additional penalty of $9\frac{1}{2}\%$ of the total tax, statutory interest and 10% delinquent penalty to defray costs of collection by an outside collection agent.
-The additional $9\frac{1}{2}\%$ represents payment to a private collection enterprise now contracted by the City.
-(See Chapter 5 of Subtitle III of Title 47 of the Louisiana Revised Statutes of 1950, as amended.
+A delinquent tax accrues interest at a rate of one percent for each month or portion of a month the tax remains unpaid in accordance with Title 47, Section 2127(B) of the Louisiana Revised Statutes of 1950, as amended.
+Each April 1, all current year's delinquent ad valorem taxes incur an additional penalty of 91⁄2% of the total tax, statutory interest and 10% delinquent penalty to defray costs of collection by an outside collection agent.
+The additional 91⁄2% represents payment to a private collection enterprise now contracted by the City.